crabtree/defeway-toolbox/readme.md

 - `-password string` - password for the DVR
 - `-logdir string` - path to the logs directory
 - `-concurrent int` - the number of concurrent workers (default 1)
-- `-timeout value` - the timeout parameter for the HTTP client (default 10s)
+- `-timeout timespan` - the timeout parameter for the HTTP client (default 5s)
 - `-tls-skip-verify` - skip TLS verification